t-richards/chemo/README.md

 #### `Deprovision Windows Store Packages`

-Removing store apps will only remove them from the current user account.
-The "Deprovision" treatment prevents store apps from being automatically installed when a new user is created, or when a feature update is applied.
+Deprovisions all packages.
+This prevents Windows Store applications from re-appearing when a new user is created, or when a feature update is applied.

 #### `Remove OneDrive`

-This treatment completely removes OneDrive and ALL ONEDRIVE DATA.
+Completely removes OneDrive and ALL ONEDRIVE DATA.

 #### `Disable Cortana`

 Prevents Cortana from appearing in the taskbar.
+A sign out is required to complete this operation.

 ### Config